nitros9project/nitros9/README.md

 NitrOS-9 is a community-based distribution of the [Microware OS-9 operating system](https://en.wikipedia.org/wiki/OS-9) for the [Motorola 6809](https://en.wikipedia.org/wiki/Motorola_6809) that was introduced in the late 1970s and sold into the 1980s.

-The Hitachi 6309, which contains additional registers and enhanced instructions, is also supported.
+The [Hitachi 6309](https://en.wikipedia.org/wiki/Hitachi_6309), which contains additional registers and enhanced instructions, is also supported.

-Here are the current ports of NitrOS-9 available:
+Here are the current ports of NitrOS-9:

 | Computer  | Port | Processor |
 | ------------- | ------------- |  ------------- |